BenMukebo/Personal_Portfolio/README.md

 - After cloning the project you need to run this command
   > npm install
-  > This command will download all the dependancies of the project
+  > This command will download all the dependencies of the project

 - For tracking the linter errors in HTML file run:
   > npx hint .